cjenniferwong/Metis_Project_4_Fletcher/README.md

 August 17th, 2018:
 Some things that I learned from working on my project yesterday.
-1. There is a reasonw why everyone says commit early, and commit often....
+1. There is a reason why everyone says commit early, and commit often....
 I need to get over my commitment issues.
 Speaking of which, I should commit right now.

 2. Understanding the mathematical/computer science concepts that are happening when you call these functions and make these models are extremely important.
 Otherwise it is extremely difficult to troubleshoot your problem, because you don't understand what's going on.
 Taking the time to understand what is happening under the hood allows you to make better decisions about the methodology of which you are applying these steps, and help to make a better project.